xinjli/notes/docs/0x0-Mathematics/0x00-Foundation/0x003-Sequence.md

 $$\text{Absolute Convergence } \subset \text{Conditional Convergence} $$

 The series convergence is defined with respect to the convergence of the partial sum.

 **Definition (series convergence)** The convergence of series $\sum_{k=0}^{\infty} a_k$ is defined in terms of the convergence of partial sum $s_n = \sum_{k=1}^n a_k$

 $$\sum_{n=0}^{\infty} a_n = \lim_{n \to \infty} s_n$$

-!!! note "Example (Basel problem)"
+!!! example "Example (Basel problem)"

     The following series is a convergent series, firstly solved by Euler.

     $$\sum_{i=1}^{\infty} \frac{1}{n^2} = 1 + \frac{1}{2^2} + \frac{1}{3^2} + ... = \frac{\pi^2}{6}$$

 **Theorem (Algebraic limit theorem for series)** If $\sum_{k=0}^{\infty} a_k = A$ and $\sum_{k=0}^{\infty} b_k = B$, then